AdaptivMCP/AdaptivMCP/docs/assistant/start_session.md

 For more complex or test-sensitive work, and especially when editing code or docs in this controller repo:

 - Use `ensure_workspace_clone` on the relevant branch to get a persistent workspace.
-- Treat `run_command` as your interactive terminal for *small, focused* commands (listing files, running tests, `grep`, formatters), not as a place to embed large multi-line Python or shell scripts that rewrite files.
+- Treat `terminal_command` as your interactive terminal for *small, focused* commands (listing files, running tests, `grep`, formatters), not as a place to embed large multi-line Python or shell scripts that rewrite files.
 - Prefer diff- and section-based tools for file edits instead of hand-rolled inline scripts:
-  - Use `update_file_sections_and_commit` or `apply_line_edits_and_commit` for targeted updates to existing files.
-  - Use `build_unified_diff` or `build_section_based_diff` together with `apply_patch_and_commit` when you need to stage more complex patches.
-- Avoid constructing huge heredocs or multi-line code blobs inside tool arguments (for example `run_command.command`); those patterns are brittle under JSON encoding and often cause control-character errors or disconnections.
+- Avoid constructing huge heredocs or multi-line code blobs inside tool arguments (for example `terminal_command.command`); those patterns are brittle under JSON encoding and often cause control-character errors or disconnections.
 - After using `commit_workspace` or `commit_workspace_files` to push changes from a workspace, treat that workspace as stale for validation.
 Before running `run_tests`, `run_lint_suite`, or any other forward-moving action (including additional edits, PR helpers, or deployment-related checks), call `ensure_workspace_clone` again with `reset=true` on the same branch and continue from that fresh clone.
 This reclone step is mandatory and not skippable.
-- When your changes cause failing tests, linters, or obvious runtime errors, you are responsible for fixing them: use `run_tests`, `run_lint_suite`, and focused `run_command` calls to debug and update code, tests, and docs until they pass.
+- When your changes cause failing tests, linters, or obvious runtime errors, you are responsible for fixing them: use `run_tests`, `run_lint_suite`, and focused `terminal_command` calls to debug and update code, tests, and docs until they pass.
 Do not hide failures or leave broken work for the human to repair.
-- When failures are due to missing dependencies, prefer installing them in the workspace environment via `run_command` (using the controller-provided virtualenv and dependency flags) instead of editing project configuration files solely to make a one-off test run succeed.
+- When failures are due to missing dependencies, prefer installing them in the workspace environment via `terminal_command` (using the controller-provided virtualenv and dependency flags) instead of editing project configuration files solely to make a one-off test run succeed.
 - Sync edits back with `update_file_from_workspace`, `commit_workspace_files`, or `commit_workspace` on a feature branch rather than trying to rewrite controller files inline via ad-hoc scripts.
 - Keep all workspace actions scoped to the feature branch created via `ensure_branch`, then summarize changes and open a PR when ready.